 - Oxycodone – this is a narcotic opioid painkiller with similar effects as heroin and morphine

 - Acetaminophen – the main ingredient in Tylenol, is a mild pain reliever and fever reducer

 Detox and Treatment for Percocet Dependence

 Just like any other drug that is taken more than prescribed, there runs the risk of overdose.
 Also if abruptly stopping the drug, there most likely will be withdrawal symptoms.
-If you or a loved one is physically dependent on Percocets, Evoke Wellness MA can help you get back your life.
+If you or a loved one is physically dependent on Percocets, Evoke Wellness at Cohasset can help you get back your life.
 Our facilities are staffed by experienced and compassionate professionals, including licensed therapists and psychiatrists, addiction specialists, and highly qualified support staff.
 Our team members are extremely understanding and treat each client with an unmatched level of respect.
-Evoke Wellness MA is fully accredited by the Joint Commission, which shows our dedication to offering the highest quality of addiction care for each person that steps through our doors.
+Evoke Wellness at Cohasset is fully accredited by the Joint Commission, which shows our dedication to offering the highest quality of addiction care for each person that steps through our doors.